Type 209 submarine: Design

 The submarine was designed by Ingenieurkontor Lübeck (IKL) headed by Ulrich Gabler and is largely based on previous German submarine designs (in particular the Type 206) with increased equipment.
 The design is single hulled and allows the commanding officer to see the entire submarine from the bow to stern while standing at the periscope.
-Four 120-cell batteries are located forward and aft of the command center in the lower deck and make up about 25% of the boat's displacement.
-Two main ballast tanks with forward and aft trim tanks allow the boat to dive.
-They are powered by four MTU diesels and four AEG generators.
-The AEG electric motor is attached directly to a five- or seven-bladed propeller.

 Armaments

 Type 209 submarines are armed with eight bow 533 mm torpedo tubes and 14 torpedoes.
 The Type 209/1200s used by Greece and South Korea, and the Type 209/1400s used by Turkey are also armed with Sub-Harpoon missiles.
 Boats used by South Korea can be armed with 28 mines in place of torpedoes and Harpoon missiles; while the Indian boats can carry 24 mines externally.

 The class can be armed with a variety of torpedo models depending upon the country.
 The majority of boats carry SUT - Surface and Underwater Target (Greece, India, Indonesia, South Africa, South Korea) or the SST - Special Surface Target (Argentina, Peru, Turkey's 209/1200s, Venezuela) torpedoes.
 The boats can also carry the Mark 24 Tigerfish (Brazil, Turkey's Preveze class 209/1400), DM2A3 (Colombia), Blackshark (Chile), A184 mod.
 3 (Ecuador), DM2A4 (Turkey's Gür class 209/1400) and Mark 37 (Argentina).

 Brazil's boats will receive new integrated combat systems from Lockheed Martin to enable use of the Mark 48 torpedo.
 Successful tests of the new combat system occurred on Tapajó in December 2011.